Deep Unfolding for SIM-Assisted Multiband MU-MISO Downlink Systems: Introduction

 Integrating SIM-assisted transmission with multi-band CA, however, is challenging because the SIM phase configuration is effectively shared across the aggregated spectrum, whereas the per-subcarrier operating conditions vary substantially across bands.
 In particular, band-dependent bandwidths and noise levels, together with subcarrier-dependent interference shaped by multiuser scheduling and power allocation, induce gradients of markedly different scales across the low- and high-band components.
 Consequently, SIM phase design in a multi-band multiuser downlink leads to a tightly coupled optimization problem that is non-convex and strongly frequency coupled.
 Classical optimization methods for SIM-assisted multiuser transmission typically adopt alternating optimization, where the digital precoders are updated for a fixed SIM configuration and the SIM phases are then refined for fixed precoders.
-However, it can be computationally very demanding in realistic multiuser, multi-subcarrier settings.
+However, this approach can be computationally demanding in practical multiuser, multi-subcarrier systems.

 Recently, data-driven methods have been introduced for physical-layer optimization, where a neural network maps channel realizations to transceiver parameters \cite{xia2019deep}, such as beamforming weights or metasurface configurations.
-While these end-to-end designs can reduce online computation by replacing iterative solvers with a single forward pass, selecting an effective network architecture and training Also, the resulting models often lack interpretability obscuring the connection between the predicted parameters and the underlying communication mechanisms \cite{pellaco2021matrix}.
+Deep unfolding improves interpretability by unrolling iterative optimization algorithms into trainable architectures \cite{pellaco2021matrix}. {However, most unfolding-based beamforming and phase-optimization methods are developed for conventional MIMO/RIS systems and do not explicitly address SIM-assisted multi-band transmission.}